 (June 8, 2022) Community Foundation of Greater Memphis Director of Grants & Initiatives Aerial Ozuzu was named to the Memphis Business Journal's 40 Under 40 list.
 Her mission includes "continuing to be a part of building community resources, bringing people together to talk about issues, and working collaboratively to solve problems in our community."

 (June 2, 2022) ABC24 Memphis takes a deeper look at Love Doesn't Hurt CEO Phillis Lewis's mission to help LGBTQ+ victims of violence and GiVE 365's support of the nonprofit's vital work through a $15,000 grant.

-(May 4, 2021) THANK YOU to the 37 GiVE 365 members who served on grant review teams this year.
-They got together virtually and recommended 15 grant finalists.
+(May 3, 2022) THANK YOU to the 20 GiVE 365 members who served on grant review teams this year.
+They volunteered their time and gave valuable input to recommend 12 grant finalists.

 (Oct.
 20, 2020) Allison Vance, Chief of Staff at Regional One Health, shares in the Memphis Business Journal how an introduction to nonprofit CodeCrew through GiVE 365 grant review led to an innovative partnership for hiring Code School graduates as developers at Regional One.

 (Aug.
 28, 2020) Indie Memphis used a 2016 GiVE 365 grant to launch their Indie Memphis Youth Film Fest, giving a new generation of budding filmmakers a remarkable platform to share their gifts and hone their abilities.
 Indie Memphis executive director and GiVEr Ryan Watt explores our shared history in the Memphis Business Journal.